rust-cli/rexpect/README.md

 The goal is to offer a similar set of functionality as [pexpect](https://pexpect.readthedocs.io/en/stable/overview.html).

-## Maintainers wanted

-I have created rexpect as a project to learn rust and linux.
-But now due to some reasons I haven't used Rust in the past 2 years, so I can't keep up with the latest features/crate dependencies

-It has become hard now to judge pull requests.
-If you would be willing to either take over this repo entirely or join in as a maintainer to help evaluate PR please contact me.

 ## Examples

 [For more examples, check the examples directory.](https://github.com/philippkeller/rexpect/tree/master/examples)